HarryChang30/redis-go/README.md

 Redis go implementation by using package library go-redis dependency.
 Simulating the time process for each operations in redis instance / clusters.

 ## Pre-requisites
+The integration is required some installation redis local instance

-Redis version 5.0.3 \
+- Redis v5.0.3 or latest version
-Go v1.12 or latest version
+- Go v1.12 or latest version

 ## Running Project Steps
 1. Clone repo from the repository \